This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Fans in use for home & office

 A classic pedestal fan brings a breath of fresh air into a living space.
 Fans are one of the most popular tools for combating stifling heat in homes and offices in the summer.
-They circulate the air and create a cooling breeze on the skin – all while consuming significantly less power than an air conditioner .
+They circulate the air and create a cooling breeze on the skin – while consuming significantly less power than an air conditioner .

 This way you can keep a cool head (and a good sense of humor) on hot days – without air conditioning.